The Lost Ones (Beckett short story): Synopsis

-"The Lost Ones" is set in an "abode where lost bodies roam each searching for its lost one".
+The Lost Ones is set in an "abode where lost bodies roam each searching for its lost one".
 The abode is a flattened cylinder with rubber walls fifty meters in circumference and eighteen meters high.
 It is constantly illuminated by a dim, yellow light, and the temperature fluctuates between 5°C to 25°C, sometimes in as small an interval as four seconds.
 This leads to extremely parched skin, and the bodies brush against each other like dry leaves.
 Kisses make an "indescribable sound" and the rubber makes the footsteps mostly silent.
 There are 200 inhabitants, or one per square meter.
 Some are related to each other.
 Some are even married to each other, but the conditions make recognition difficult.

 Spaced throughout the upper half of the cylinder are niches of varying size.
 Some are self-contained.
 Others are connected to each other by tunnels.
 The lost ones can climb into a niche by ladders which are distributed throughout the cylinder.
 The ladders are often missing rungs at irregular intervals.
 Most of the lost ones have an irrepressible desire to climb the ladders, and there are large queues around the base of each one, as the lost ones wait their turn to climb.

 The cylinder has three separate, informal bands of activity.
 Around the periphery are the climbers waiting for their turns on the ladders.
 The periphery is also where the sedentary and vanquished lost ones prefer to lean against the wall, uninterested in searching or climbing anymore.
 As they are underfoot of the climbers, they are viewed as an annoyance.
 Just in from the outer band is a single-file line of lost ones who are weary of searching in the center of the sphere, where most of the lost ones reside.

 Sex is an unlikely and rare occurrence due to the difficulties of achieving and maintaining an erection in the climate.
 When an erection does occur, it penetrates the "nearest tube".
-Given basic probability, the likelihood of man and wife uniting in such a way is extremely low.
-Because of the lack of floor space, no one ever lies down in the cylinder.
+The likelihood of man and wife uniting in such a way is extremely low.
+Furthermore, because of the lack of floor space, no one ever lies down in the cylinder.

+Publication

+Both "Le Dépeupleur" and "The Lost Ones" were published in a variety of formats, from mass market previews to art editions: